-After printing with resin, post-processing is necessary to achieve the desired results.
+After printing with resin, post-processing is necessary remove uncured resin from the part.
 To streamline the cleaning and curing, most people purchase cleaning equipment such as a wash & cure machine or an ultrasonic cleaner, which can add an additional $50-200 to your budget depending on the size you pick.

 Additionally, resin printers will require ventilation.
 The cheapest and most effective form of ventilation will be to place the resin printer outside the home, in a garage or workshop.
 If the resin printer is indoors, it should be enclosed and vented out a window.
 Enclosures like a grow tent are easy to setup and will cost $60-200.
 Larger printers will demand more space.

 During the winter, an external heat source often needs to be added to keep the resin at an optimal printing temperature.
-This is often quoted as 20°C, but it is ultimately dependent on the resin.
+The minimum printing temperature is 20°C, but it is best to check manufacturer recommendations.
 Assuming you already have an enclosure, a ceramic heater and temperature controller will only cost $40-50.

 Elegoo Saturn 3